 6.6.1.
 To coordinate the activities of the Association and to design and implement activities jointly with the Members to safeguard the interests of the Association, to promote its growth and to secure its future within the framework of Article 3.

 6.6.2.
-To represent the Association and to attend to all its administrative matters, and .the legal and fiscal obligations required by Belgian legislation.
+To represent the Association and to attend to all its administrative matters, and the legal and fiscal obligations required by the Swiss legislation as well as that of the Kanton of Zug.

 6.6.3.
 To be responsible for the management of all assets, rights and commitments of the Association.
 Among the rights of the Association are the intellectual property rights linked to the intangible assets of the Association, such as symbols, trade marks, commercial names, domain names, the contents of instruments such as data bases, software, designs, models, photos, all of which can be protected by copyright without the need for formal process or public announcement.
 The Executive Board shall be allowed to appoint management staff, determine their conditions of employment, and oversee their work.
 Such management staff may include an Executive Director.